ditt0132/MM/Bags.md

 - `Title` - inventory title of your custom bag.
 Defaults to the display name of your Crucible item.
 - `Size` - the inventory size of your custom bag.
 Size is limited to 9,18,27,36,45, and 54.
+- `SaveOnItemUpdate` - if the content of the inventory should be saved once the item Updates